 … and not surprisingly, no action.
 Can you relate?

-My daughter and her boyfriend came to visit several months ago.
-Of course, I needed to clean the house.
+A few months ago, my kids came home to celebrate my husband’s birthday.
 After two days of a deep clean, I noted that my body enjoyed the movement.
 It felt better.
 When I thought about it, it made complete sense.
 I know my body likes to walk.

-If I could weave more walking into my day, I could build upon the health and wellness benefits of greater movement.
+If I could weave more walking into my day, I could build upon greater movement’s health and wellness benefits.
 Would the momentum bridge the gap between my knowing what I should do and reality?

-So, I made a commitment to keep walking.
+So, I committed to walking4-5 days a week.
 I didn’t overthink it.
 I just decided to keep the momentum going.
-And, I made it simple.
+And I made it simple.

 I chose to walk in my neighborhood.
 Nothing easier than walking out your front door.
 I chose to focus on distance and not time because my mind seemed to like that better than the other way around.